 ErhvervsBladet - Business Newspaper (part of Berlingske Business)

-Ingeniøren A newpaper for those interested in the engineering field including a job site.
+Ingeniøren or ING -A newpaper for those interested in the engineering field including a job site.

 Kristeligt Dagblad writes mostly articles about religion and faith issues.

 Den Blå Avis was once a free weekly auction newspaper.
 Now it is only online.
 Great place to source goods, sell your own stuff and search for bargains.
 Has an online auction site owned by eBay.

 Gul og Gratis is another FREE auction newspaper competing directly with Den Blå Avis.
 Also has an online site.
 The paper is usually hard to find - I was go online- quicker and easier.